 With sumptuous seafood, great wine, not to mention the local gin, a rich ancient history and the natural, wild beauty of its countryside and coastline, it’s really quite surprising that Menorca is a largely undiscovered island.
 I love it for many reasons, not least because it brought the world mayonnaise!
-But if you have yet to discover the smallest and least well known of the Balearic Islands, here are my top ten of things to do in Menorca.
+But if you have yet to discover the smallest and least well known of the Balearic Islands, here are my top ten of things to do on your Menorca holidays.
 Read on or skip to the end of the post to watch my Menorca Top Ten video.

 1. Eat seafood at a harbourside restaurant